Sound absorption in glasses: Introduction

 The tunneling model \cite{phillips} is an incredibly successful empirical model at very low temperatures, with just a density of tunneling states and two coupling constants to transverse and longitudinal waves explaining a vast amount of experimental data.
 Its disadvantage is that it offers no clue to the fundamental question where these tunneling states come from.

 The soft potential model extends the tunneling model from tunneling states to soft vibrations and low barrier relaxations in glasses, considering all three kinds of modes as members of a continuous distribution around the restoring force zero.
 With positive and negative restoring forces, one needs to postulate a stabilizing fourth order potential term to bring all three kinds of modes into a common picture (see Fig. 1 in reference \cite{ramos2}).

-There is recent numerical evidence for the existence of such a stabilizing fourth order term \cite{le1}, as well as for the increase in the number of soft vibrational modes with the fourth power of the frequency \cite{le1,le2,manning,le3,corein,mizuno,wang,le4} which the soft potential model predicts.
-There is a second parallel \cite{asyth4} between numerical results on low-barrier double well potentials \cite{le4} and the soft potential prediction for classical relaxation \cite{ramos}.
-Very recently, the application of the elastic Green function to describe the long range elastic distortion around a numerical soft mode has been implemented \cite{le6}.
-With this technique, the soft potential parameters of a binary numerical glass have been calculated and successfully scaled to metallic glasses \cite{edan}.
+There is recent numerical evidence for this postulate \cite{le1}, as well as for the increase in the number of soft vibrational modes with the fourth power of the frequency \cite{le1,le2,manning,le3,corein,mizuno,wang,le4,mizuno2,proca} which the soft potential model predicts.

-The main achievement of the soft potential model is the description of the universal crossover from tunneling states to vibrations at the restoring force zero, reflected by crossovers in the temperature dependence of the specific heat and the thermal conductivity of glasses \cite{ramos} at a few Kelvin.
+The first achievement of the soft potential model is the description of the universal crossover from tunneling states to vibrations at the restoring force zero, reflected by crossovers in the temperature dependence of the specific heat and the thermal conductivity of glasses \cite{ramos} at a few Kelvin.

 For the sound wave absorption, the soft potential model predicts a second universal crossover in the same temperature region, namely the one from the tunneling plateau to a classical relaxation \cite{kramers} $T^{3/4}$-rise at higher temperature.
-The first aim of the present paper is to replace the rather sketchy derivation \cite{ramos} of this crossover by a more detailed description.
-The second aim is to quantify the decrease of the number of modes with increasing barrier height, which leads to a peak in the sound absorption around 20 to 200 K. As will be seen, at this peak the universality of the sound absorption in glasses ends and the individuality of the specific glass begins, with relaxation peaks which are different for different glasses \cite{mazurin}.
+A specific aim of the paper is to quantify the decrease of the number of modes with increasing barrier height in this classical region, which leads to a peak in the sound absorption around 20 to 200 K. As will be seen, at this peak the universality of the sound absorption in glasses ends and the individuality of the specific glass begins, with relaxation peaks which are different for different glasses \cite{mazurin}.

 But universality begins again as one approaches the viscous flow at the glass temperature.
 As known from Plazek's seminal work \cite{plazek-magill,plazek-bero,tnb,plazek-bo,plazek-pmm,roland}, the flow begins at short times $t$ with universal reversible structural relaxations, which are responsible for the fast $t^\beta$ Kohlrausch tail of the viscous flow.
 Plazek favors the Andrade creep value $\beta=1/3$ for the Kohlrausch exponent, but more extensive data collections \cite{bohmer,albena} show a broad scatter of values around $1/2$.